 Does having a home birth work for a first time mom?

 It did for me.
 Plus, it helped knowing that God designed the woman’s body to give birth naturally.
 I was confident that I was built to birth.
-And even more confident that Mr. Traditional would be the best coach and support person I’d need.
+And even more confident that my husband would be the best coach and support person I’d need.

 Remembering I wasn’t alone helped either.
 During my year of pregnancy preparation, I read many times that women all over the world have been giving birth for centuries.
 And when my time came, I knew that I would be joining them.